NicoCaAnd/test_osquery/README.md

-This repository deals with Osquery table's files that will allow this tool to collect data from recent Android ARM64 devices, for **experimental forensic purposes**.
+This repository deals with Osquery table's files that will permit to collect data from recent Android ARM64 devices, for **experimental forensic purposes**.

 # Description and objectives